Updated: 2 days ago

 I have no guru.

-I do have my own life experiences and a few cherished souls who have trusted me enough to share with me in their ways of being, their ways of seeing.
+I do have my own life experiences and a few cherished souls who have trusted me enough to share with me their ways of being, their ways of seeing.

-More recently, I have pulled up this image of the juggler and have been recreating it so that when I go into my days of sessions that I actually take the place of the juggler.
+More recently, I have pulled up this image of the juggler and have been recreating it so that when I go into my days of sessions I actually take the place of the juggler.
 I become the juggler.

 I imagine myself purposefully letting five yellow balls fall and gracefully catching them with my feet.
 I place these outside my office door so that there is only one left and I can sit with it in silence until my clients arrive.

 I have been practicing the same at home with some great results.
 Yet, there are also days that it just doesn't happen and I need to explain to my family that I still have computer work.
 Or I find that I'm buried in my to-do list.
 That I need to adjust my sails.